 The trick here was finding a way to make these into rectangular suckers like the real ones without access to a lollipop mold for that shape.
 Fortunately, I found an ice cube tray online with perfectly-sized molds and a flexible silicone base to aid in release.
 With a few little tweaks, I transformed the $4 ice cube tray into a mold that can be used over and over to make 14 rectangular lollipops that look and taste just like See's.
-I've included that cool little trick here in my See's Cinnamon Lollypop recipe, plus plenty of step photos so yours will always come out perfect.
+I've included that cool little trick here in my See's Cinnamon Lollypop copycat recipe, plus plenty of step photos, so yours will always come out perfect.

 Try my version of See's Candies Butterscotch Lollypop here.

 - 2 tablespoons unsalted butter

 - 25 drops (scant 1/4 teaspoon) red food coloring

 - 1/2 teaspoon LorAnn cinnamon oil candy flavoring